Nupe people: History

 The Nupe Kingdom emerged in the 14th-15th century, nestled between the Niger and Kaduna rivers.
 The Nupe Kingdom was brought about by conquest, with Igala leader Tsoede taking on the title of Etsu (king) and uniting neighboring tribes by conquest.
 The Etsu Jibiri adopted Islam around 1770, due to the Fulani's conquest coming from the north.
 The late 18th century and early 19th century was a period marked by instability, with two Etsus, Jimanda and Majiya II, competing for the throne in the 1790s, and the continued Fulani conquest in the 1820s.
-By the end of the 19th century, the area was under British colonial control by way of the Royal Niger Company, and became apart of modern Nigeria with Nigerian independence in 1960.
+By the end of the 19th century, the area was under British colonial control by way of the Royal Niger Company, and became part of modern Nigeria with Nigerian independence in 1960.

 Today, the Nupe people speak over 5 dialects: Central Nupe, Nupe Tako/Bassa-Nge, Kupa, Kakanda, and Dibo/Abawa/Gana-Gana.
 Nupe is the largest ethnic group in the North Central, they are at the heart of Nigerian art and culture.
 The proximity of Nupe to the Yoruba Igbomina people in the south and to the Yoruba Oyo people in the southwest led to cross-fertilization of cultural influences through trade and conflicts over the centuries.
 In his book The Negro, African-American scholar W.E.B.
 Du Bois wrote that Nupe trade may have extended as far as Sofala and the Byzantine Empire, with the latter of which, according to what he termed "credible legend", there was even an exchange of embassies.